macCesar/tailwind.tss-sample-app/README.md

 >
 > From now on, please use this file to add, update or delete your custom classes.
 >
-> Remember to re-run the script to update `app.tss` if you make changes to your views or your cutoms classes.
+> **Remember to re-run the script if you make changes to your views or your cutoms classes.**

 ## Example Views
 ### 'Customer Support' example